kameronk92/Time-4-T/README.md

 ### PUT /api/v0/customers/:id/subscription/:id
 #### Request
-Requests to change a customer subscription status should be sent to this endpoint, and contain the desired updated status as an enum integer ({ active: 0, paused: 1, cancelled: 2}).
+Requests to *change* a customer subscription status should be sent to this endpoint, and optionally contain the desired updated status as an enum integer ({ active: 0, paused: 1, cancelled: 2}).
+Without an argument, the status will default to *active*.

 #### Response
 A successful response will have a status code 200 and contain the customer subscription attributes, including the customer id, the subscription id, and the customer subscription status as a string.